sergey-klochkov/free-telegram-summarizer/README.md

 # About
-Telegram Bot to summarize your chats with gemini.
+Telegram Bot to summarize your chats without need to download any model.

-Gemini provides free tier, so bot can be used for free.
+This Bot uses Gemini API, which provides free tier.

 # Installation and Usage
 1. https://github.com/sergey-klochkov/free-telegram-summarizer-bot.git